 Fitzwilliam at 150 - share your stories and photos

-2019 marks Fitzwilliam’s 150th Anniversary, along with 40 years of women at the College, and to celebrate we are inviting alumni to contribute to a special history project which will bring together their memories and photos.
+2019 marks Fitzwilliam’s 150th Anniversary, along with 40 years of women at the College, and to celebrate we are inviting alumni to contribute to a special memories project which will bring together their memories and photos.

 Alumni can submit their memories and photos online.
 We are particularly interested in hearing how our former students came to be at Fitzwilliam, and the experiences of the first women to study here.
 Recollections that we’d very much like to receive include: